Qualifications & training

 I hold a postgraduate diploma in Therapeutic Counselling from City Lit in London.

-I am currently studying towards an MSc in Contemporary Person Centred Psychotherapy and Applications at Metanoia Institute, London.
+I am currently in the final stages of a five year MSc in Contemporary Person-Centred Psychotherapy and Applications at Metanoia Institute, London.

-I have been working therapeutically with adults, children and families for the past seven years.
+I have been working therapeutically with adults, children and families for nearly ten years.

-My previous experience includes working as counsellor in a community counselling service providing assessments and one to one therapy for adults experiencing a range of issues.
-I am also an experienced school counsellor and worked for a number of years in a local Wandsworth primary school, as well as a therapist for a young carers' project in East London where I provided short-term counselling for children aged 6-18 in a variety of settings.
-As part of my private practice, I currently work as a peripatetic therapist for a local independent school.
-In the past, I have trained and worked as a counsellor for Childline.
+Prior to my current role, I worked for many years as a therapist for a leading children's mental health charity.
+I held a number of roles, including as a parent counsellor providing psychotherapy within London primary and secondary schools for parents and carers.
+I have also worked as therapist in adult community services.
+I am an experienced school counsellor and worked for a number of years in a local Wandsworth primary school, as well as a therapist for a young carers' project in East London where I short-term counselling for children aged 6-18 in a variety of settings.
+In the past, I worked as a peripatetic counsellor for Finton House School in Wandsworth Common, where I also established the counselling provision that continues to be available for its pupils and families.
+I have also trained and worked as a counsellor for Childline.

 Prior to my therapy career, I worked for over ten years in the fashion industry in London.
 I hold a BA Hons in English Literature, and consequently have a keen interest in the concepts of story-telling and narrative within therapy.
-I am passionate about early intervention and the positive role that therapy can have in supporting children, young people and their families.
+Our experiences, including our sense of self, are located within our personal histories and narratives, as well as the socio-political contexts in which we live.
+I am passionate about early intervention and the positive role that therapy can have in supporting children, young people and their families, and enabling social change.